karlbenedict/OILS515/OILS515_syllabus.md

 Course Format
 -------------
-The course is structured as a combination of short lectures that set the stage for the technical topics covered in the readings, hands-on work with data and data documentation, and data management planning exercises.
-While offered as an online course, several online web conferences are required as part of the class participation.
-These sessions are plananed for Tuesday evenings from 5:00-6:30 pm and listed under the "Collaboratory" column in the class calendar.
+The course is structured as a combination of short lectures/demonstrations (presented as part of our concurrent collaboratory sessions) that set the stage for the technical topics covered in the readings, hands-on work with data and data documentation, and data management planning exercises.
+While offered as an online course, several online web conferences (collaboratory sessions) are required as part of the class participation.
+These sessions are plananed for Wednesday evenings from 5:00-6:30 pm and listed under the "Collaboratory" column in the class calendar.

 Readings
 --------
 Nikos Mamoulis (2012), Spatial Data Management.
 Synthesis Lectures on Data Management #21.
 Morgan & Claypool Publishers.
-DOI10.2200/S00394ED1V01Y201111DTM021. [http://libproxy.unm.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=cat00503a&AN=unm.b7199537&site=eds-live&scope=site](http://libproxy.unm.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=cat00503a&AN=unm.b7199537&site=eds-live&scope=site)[SDM]
+DOI10.2200/S00394ED1V01Y201111DTM021. [http://unm.worldcat.org/title/spatial-data-management/oclc/767844616&referer=brief_results](http://unm.worldcat.org/title/spatial-data-management/oclc/767844616&referer=brief_results)[SDM]

 Michael J. Hernandez (2003).
 Database Design for Mere Mortals: a Hands-on Guide to Relational Database Design.
-2nd ed.
-Addison-Wesley. [http://libproxy.unm.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=cat00503a&AN=unm.b3649820&site=eds-live&scope=site](http://libproxy.unm.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=cat00503a&AN=unm.b3649820&site=eds-live&scope=site)[DBD]
+3rd ed.
+Addison-Wesley. [http://unm.worldcat.org/title/database-design-for-mere-mortals-a-hands-on-guide-to-relational-database-design/oclc/872560697?ht=edition&referer=di](http://unm.worldcat.org/title/database-design-for-mere-mortals-a-hands-on-guide-to-relational-database-design/oclc/872560697?ht=edition&referer=di)[DBD]

 Additional online readings will also be assigned over the course of the semester.